Robert Tarjan

 Robert Endre Tarjan (born April 30, 1948) is an American computer scientist and mathematician.
 He is the discoverer of several graph theory algorithms, including his strongly connected components algorithm, and co-inventor of both splay trees and Fibonacci heaps.
-Tarjan is currently the James S. McDonnell Distinguished University Professor of Computer Science at Princeton University.
+Tarjan joined Princeton University as the James S. McDonnell Distinguished University Professor of Computer Science in 1985.
+He and John Hopcroft won the 1986 ACM Turing Award.

 Personal life and education

 He was born in Pomona, California.
-His father, George Tarjan (1912–1991), raised in Hungary, was a child psychiatrist, specializing in mental retardation, and ran a state hospital.
+His father, George Tarjan, raised in Hungary, was a child psychiatrist, specializing in intellectual disability, and ran a state hospital.
 Robert Tarjan's younger brother James became a chess grandmaster.
 As a child, Robert Tarjan read a lot of science fiction, and wanted to be an astronomer.
 He became interested in mathematics after reading Martin Gardner's mathematical games column in Scientific American.
 He became seriously interested in math in the eighth grade, thanks to a "very stimulating" teacher.

 While he was in high school, Tarjan got a job, where he worked with IBM punch card collators.
 He first worked with real computers while studying astronomy at the Summer Science Program in 1964.

 Tarjan obtained a Bachelor's degree in mathematics from the California Institute of Technology in 1969.
 At Stanford University, he received his master's degree in computer science in 1971 and a Ph.D. in computer science (with a minor in mathematics) in 1972.
 At Stanford, he was supervised by Robert Floyd and Donald Knuth, both highly prominent computer scientists, and his Ph.D. dissertation was An Efficient Planarity Algorithm.
 Tarjan selected computer science as his area of interest because he believed that computer science was a way of doing mathematics that could have a practical impact.

 Tarjan now lives in Princeton, NJ, and Silicon Valley.
 He is married to Nayla Rizk.

 He has three daughters: Alice Tarjan, Sophie Zawacki, and Maxine Tarjan.